jwang21st/ECE535-Project/README.md

 * Truong: research

 Team member responsibilities:
 * Work to be done:
+  * Research types of adversarial attacks
+  * Implement FL with different datasets
+  * Feed the FL with different levels of heterogeneity
+  * Characterize each FL model after each test
+  * Compare each test

 References:
 * Communication-Efficient learning of deep networks from decentralized data (http:// proceedings.mlr.press/v54/mcmahan17a/mcmahan17a.pdf)

 * Example codes for different data partionings https://github.com/SMILELab-FL/FedLab/tree/master/tutorials/ Datasets-DataPartitioner-tutorials ( https://arxiv.org/pdf/2303.17580)